-There is something so endearing about this elderly duo.
-Most older folks I know have small dogs who are easy to manage.
-In contrast, a large golden retriever seems like the quintessential family dog, so there is something extra remarkable about the friendship these two share.
+There is something so endearing about this elderly duo and the friendship they share.
 They obviously care for one another and are growing old together.
 I love seeing them each day.

 The other day at the gym, I was walking on the treadmill.
 (Yes, walking.
 I have been known to break into a short jog from time to time, but I’m content to walk briskly and leave the intense workouts to the other, highly motivated gym members.)
 Adjacent to me, a middle-aged man alternated between walking and running, sweat dripping down his face.
 I had my earbuds in and was minding my own business, as all good gym members do, but I couldn’t help but notice after a few minutes what this man was watching on the screen in front of him: “Curious George”!

 At first I thought there must be something wrong with the TV and he was listening to something else on his earbuds.
 However, a sidelong glance informed me that he was intently watching this children’s program.
 His face reflected delight and wonder at the show’s hero as George got into one scrape after another.